nkakouros-original/ansible-role-certbot/README.md

 If installing from source, Git is required.
 You can install Git using the `geerlingguy.git` role.

+Generally, installing from source (see section `Source Installation from Git`) leads to a better experience using Certbot and Let's Encrypt, especially if you're using an older OS release.

 ## Role Variables

 The variable `certbot_install_from_source` controls whether to install Certbot from Git or package management.
 The latter is the default, so the variable defaults to `no`.